tientrinh21/skrr/README.md

 ![Scholarship Info](./screenshots/skrr-info.png)

-In mobile, the specific requirements might be too long, a drawer will be shown when user click on the text.
+In mobile, some requirements might be too long which lead to overflowing, a drawer will be shown when user click on the text.

 ![Specific requirements drawer](./screenshots/skrr-specific.png)